 The Philosophies And Assumptions Behind This Site

-I don't think anything on this site is the word of God.
+I don't think anything on this site is the Word Of God.
 It's just a bunch of ideas that I arrived at through my own experiences and research.
-Based on what you've come across in your own life, you may not agree with some of the things I've put down.
+My education and career is focused on this topic, but I don't think having a counseling degree automatically makes everything I say correct.
+Based on what you've come across in your own life, you may not agree with some of the points I make.

-This site is remedial and is focused on moving from Below Average to Average
+This site is remedial and focused on helping people move from Socially Below-Average to Average

-This site isn't a source of information on how to be the most magnetic, popular person in your city.
+It doesn't try to be a resource on how to be the most magnetic, popular person in your city.
 It won't give you any high-end pointers on how to be ultra-charismatic.
-In fact, if your people skills are already decent, a lot of what I have to say will seem overly obvious or like common sense.
+In fact, if your people skills are already decent, a lot of what I have to say will seem overly obvious and like common sense, or unnecessarily detailed.
+Some articles discuss issues a socialy savvy person may never have struggled with or even thought about, like having a tendency to self-sabotage their conversations.

-My goal is to help people who are unhappily socially below average become contentedly average.
+My goal is to help people who are unhappily socially below-average become contentedly average.
 That means covering lots of basics and fundamentals.
-Typical people just absorbed this stuff as they grew up without really thinking about it.
-More awkward people can have the experience of finding themselves in their early 20's, or later, and realizing they're missing all of this social knowledge that everyone else seems to have acquired by the time they were 15.
+Typical people just absorbed a ton of social knowledge as they grew up without really thinking about it.
+More-awkward people can have the experience of finding themselves in their early 20's, or later, and realizing they're missing all of this info that everyone else seems to have acquired by the time they were fifteen.
 They normally then have to try to piece everything together themselves to play catch up.
-Hopefully this site can help that process go more smoothly.
+This site is trying to help them get where they want more quickly.

 The advice here is not about magic quick fixes or shortcuts

-I think to get better social skills you simply have to put in the time to genuinely improve them.
+I think to improve your social skills or self-confidence you have to put in the time and effort.
 I don't think there's an effortless way to side step this process.

-The advice here is straightforward and about how to do better with people by being the real deal, not about manipulating others or 'beating the system'
+The advice here is on how to do better with people by being the real deal, not about manipulating others or 'beating the system'

 I believe it's important to truly become more socially savvy, comfortable, and likable, even if it takes a while to get there.
-Some other writing I've seen on this topic is based more on the attitude of, "Do this trick to make people like you when they otherwise wouldn't", "Do this to subtly control the interaction", "Do this to outwit so and so at their own game."
+Some other writing I've seen on this topic is based on the attitude of, "Do this trick to make someone like you when they otherwise wouldn't", "Do X to subtly control the interaction", or "Do Y to outwit people at their own game."
 I'm not about that.
-Little tactics like this have their place at times, but overall I'm more about genuinely getting more things going for you and then letting the natural rewards of that come your way.
+Little tactics have their place at times, but overall it's better to genuinely get more going for, you and then let the natural rewards of that come your way.

 At times this site is willing to say things you may not want to hear

-You'll know this stuff when you see it.
-Some socially awkward people carry around inaccurate and counterproductive beliefs about themselves, the world, and others.
-Some of the articles here will challenge these viewpoints.
-On the whole, I'm not about telling people that everything is fine, it's all other people's fault, or that there's nothing wrong with them at all.
+Overall I don't use a lecturing 'tough love' approach, but at times I'll say things that may annoy readers with certain viewpoints.
+I think some socially awkward people carry around inaccurate and counterproductive beliefs about themselves, the world, and others.
+Some of the articles challenge those mindsets.
+On the whole, I'm not about telling people that everything is fine, they can do no wrong, and it's all someone's fault.

 I don't expect anyone to follow every last thing that's written here, and at all times